lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 Chapter 2.2.3 LibreOffice Impress
 =================================

-LibreOffice Impress is a program to present presentations.
+LibreOffice Impress is the program to present presentations on Lubuntu.

 Features include:
  - Built in themes